glotzerlab/signac-examples/projects/flow.hoomd.lj/README.md

     which will now run all eligible operations, and you'll see HOOMD be called.
 When you call `python project.py status -d` now, you'll see that no operations are eligible, and that the labels `estimated`, `sampled`, and `started` are now visible.
 These labels are defined in `project.py` with the `@MyProject.label` decorator.

-4. For more information on how you can analyze this data, take a look at the `visualize_data.ipynb` jupyter notebook in this directory.
-Simply execute ``jupyter notebook`` within the project's root directory and open the `src/analysis.ipynb` notebook.
+4. For more information on how you can analyze this data, imply execute ``jupyter notebook`` within the project's root directory and open the `src/analysis.ipynb` notebook.

 **NOTE**: If you want to run this tutorial from scratch, just run `rm -rf workspace/` to delete the workspace.